Traps for Biting Flies

 Olson Sticky Traps for Biting Flies

-FLY RIBBON on a ROLL (STBN2) 2 inch wide by 530 ft sticky yellow plastic for mass trapping in greenhouses or outside.
-(PCR530)
+STICKY YELLOW BANNER (STBN2Y) 2 inch wide by 530 ft sticky yellow plastic for mass trapping in greenhouses or outside.

-STICKY ROLL DISPENSER (STDISP) dispenser for 2 inch wide by 530 feet sticky roll.
+STICKY ROLL DISPENSER (STDISP-BN2) dispenser for 2 inch wide by 530 feet sticky roll.

 FACE FLY TRAP (STFF) Alsynite cylinder is covered with a disposable sticky white sleeve which attracts Face Flies.
 The trap is fastened to an electric fence post (stake not included) that is pushed into the ground at a 45 degree angle.
 Face Flies think it is a face to go to.
-Replacement sleeves available.
-(FFT-897)
+White replacement sleeves available in packs of ten.
+(STRS10-W)

 Cylinder for use with sleeves for biting or face flies.

 BITING FLY TRAP (STBF) Alsynite cylinder is covered with a disposable sticky clear sleeve which attracts Face Flies.
-Replacement sleeves available.
-(BFT-197)
+Clear replacement sleeves available in packs of ten.
+(STRS10-C)

 Farnam Bite Free Stable Fly Trap